 Where limestone valleys and gritstone edges frame every walk — and the Peak District begins at your door.

-Starting in Edale, the national trail climbs across Kinder Scout and into the Dark Peak — wild, open, and unforgettable.
+Starting in Edale, this national trail climbs across Kinder Scout and into the Dark Peak — wild, open, and unforgettable.

 A scenic, traffic-free walking and cycling route through the Wye Valley, following a former railway line through tunnels and across stunning viaducts.